 Even though the chickens are older and stronger, farmers will continue to walk through the barn several times a day to examine the birds’ health, check water and feed lines, and ensure the automated, computerized equipment is functioning properly.

 Most chickens in Canada are raised indoors.
 This protects the birds from predators like foxes, weasels and skunks and also reduces the chances of the birds being exposed to disease.
 Protecting birds from pathogens is the practice of biosecurity.
 Other measures taken by farmers include changing into clean coveralls and boots before going into the barn so any pathogens from outside are not brought inside, and accidentally passed on to the chickens.
-All Canadian chicken farmers are certified on the Animal Care Program and the On-Farm Food Safety Assurance Program.
+All Canadian chicken farmers are certified on the Raised by a Canadian Farmer Animal Care and On-Farm Food Safety Programs.